The sales horse photo – make it clean and professional!

 For the photos!

 - Use a DSLR camera instead of your phone.
 Avoid wide-angle lenses as they can distort the picture.
 A zoom lens set at about 100-200 mm is fine for most shots.
+Newer phone cameras can also do a good job, but using an eyepiece to frame your shot is easier with a DSLR.

 Taken at high noon on a sunny day.
 Portions of the photo are too light, others are too dark.
 You can barely see the horse!